S’pore households may pay more for electricity if fuel prices stay high: EMA

 It also requires gencos to maintain sufficient fuel for power generation, and a diesel stockpile as backup fuel.

-Global energy prices, that surged after the US and Israel launched attacks on Iran on Feb 28, have continued to climb as the conflict escalates.
+Global energy prices, which surged after Iran was attacked, have continued to climb as the conflict escalates.

 Prices of petrol and diesel have risen